IshanKarki/LeetCodes/Container With Most Water/Readme.md

 # Container With Most Water
 _**<a href = "https://leetcode.com/problems/container-with-most-water/description/" class = "button">Medium</a>**_

-The solution to this problem is approached with visualization solutions for better understanding.
-The basic problem solution to be solved on LeetCode is in the code cell where the output is shown.
+_**Note:** The solution to this problem is approached with visualization solutions for better understanding.
+The basic problem solution to be solved on LeetCode is in the code cell where the output is shown._

 You are given an integer array height of length n.
 There are n vertical lines drawn such that the two endpoints of the ith line are (i, 0) and (i, height[i]).